Focusing on innovative theories grounded in design practice and their historical development

 Latest Articles

-Understanding the Interdisciplinary Nature of DH
+Understanding the Interdisciplinary Nature of Design History

-DH embraces the interdisciplinary nature of design service and social innovation, recognizing that effective solutions often emerge from the convergence of diverse perspectives and expertise.
+Design History (DH) embraces the interdisciplinary nature of design service and social innovation, recognizing that effective solutions often emerge from the convergence of diverse perspectives and expertise.
 The journal welcomes contributions from various fields, including design, sociology, education, public health, engineering, and business, to foster a holistic understanding of social challenges and opportunities.

 ISSN: 3106-0390(Print), 3106-0404(Online)